What Exactly Is a DAG?

 An Example of a DAG

-Consider the directed acyclic graph above.
+Consider the DAG above.
 In this DAG, each vertex (line) has a specific direction (denoted by the arrow) connecting different nodes.
-This is the key quality of a directed graph: data can follow only in the direction of the vertex.
+This is the key quality of a DAG: data can follow only in the direction of the vertex.
 In this example, data can go from A to B, but never B to A. In the same way that water flows through pipes in one direction, data must follow in the direction defined by the graph.
 Nodes from which a directed vertex extends are considered upstream, while nodes at the receiving end of a vertex are considered downstream.

 Why must this be true for data pipelines?
 If F had a downstream process in the form of D, we would see a graph where D informs E, which informs F, which informs D, and so on.
 It creates a scenario where the pipeline could run indefinitely without ever ending.
 Like water that never makes it to the faucet, such a loop would be a waste of data flow.
 To put this example in real-world terms, imagine the DAG above represents a data engineering story: